webanno/webanno/index.md

 <td>
 <p style="text-align: center	;">You like WebAnno?</p>
 <p style="text-align: center	;">
-<b style="font-size: 150%;"><a href="https://inception-project.github.io">Try INCEpTION</a></b>
+<b style="font-size: 150%;"><a href="https://inception-project.github.io">Use INCEpTION!</a></b>
 </p>
 <div>
-INCEpTION has all the flexibility and many more exciting features including a completely new human-in-the-loop annotation assistance support, the ability to search texts and annotations, support for RDF/SPARQL knowledge bases for entity linking, and much more. <br/>
+INCEpTION is the new open source text annotation platform that has all the flexibility and many more exciting features including a completely new human-in-the-loop annotation assistance support, the ability to search texts and annotations, support for RDF/SPARQL knowledge bases for entity linking, and much more. <br/>
 And best: it can import your WebAnno annotation<sup>1</sup> projects. <br/>